haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/elasticsearch/es-config-stopwords.md

 1. Log in to your Magento server, or switch to, the [Magento文件系统所有者]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html#magento-file-system-owner).
 2. Use a text editor to create a stopword file named `stopwords_<locale_code>.csv` in the `<your Magento install dir>/vendor/magento/module-elasticsearch/etc/stopwords` directory.

-	For example, to create stopwords for the Italian locale, name the file `stopwords_it_IT.csv`.
+	例如， to create stopwords for the Italian locale, name the file `stopwords_it_IT.csv`.

 3. In your stopword file, make sure each stopword is on a separate line.
 4. Save your changes and exit the text editor.